Mazen-023/fcai/api/README.md

 # FCAI Learning Platform API Documentation

-This API provides endpoints for managing users, courses, projects, and enrollments for an online learning platform.
+This API provides endpoints for managing accounts, courses, and projects for an online learning platform.

 ---

 ## Project Structure

 This project follows the standard Django REST Framework (DRF) architecture.
-The codebase is organized into multiple Django apps, each responsible for a specific domain (e.g., accounts, courses, projects).
-Each app typically contains:
+The codebase is organized into multiple Django apps.
+Each app contains:

 - **models.py**: Defines the database schema using Django models.
 - **serializers.py**: Translates model instances to and from JSON representations.
+- **urls.py**: Maps endpoints to their corresponding views.
 - **views.py**: Implements API logic using DRF views or viewsets.
-- **urls.py**: Maps endpoints to their corresponding views.

-This modular structure promotes maintainability and scalability, allowing each app to encapsulate its functionality and API endpoints.
+- **tests.py**: Contains unit tests for the app's functionality.

 ---